yaikobzeray/dev-journal/activity_log.md

 Used FastAPI's APIRouter to modularize endpoints by feature domain.
 Cleaner project structure.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [FASTAPI] Friday, 31 May 2024 — Entry 3

+Built a FastAPI endpoint with Pydantic v2 schema validation.
+The automatic OpenAPI docs at /docs are incredibly useful.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*